The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Breathing and grounding can help immensely with overcoming panic attacks as you are pulled less and less into the eye of the storm.

-Remain centered, remain calm and grounded!
+Remain centered, remain calm, and remain grounded!

-As many therapists are known to say –become comfortable with the discomfort.
+As many therapists are known to say – "become comfortable with the discomfort. "

 We all seek safety.